 Indian tea is known to be one of the best teas in the world.
-In 2018, India was the 2nd largest tea producing country with a volume of approximately 1 million tonnes per year and around ⅕ of all global production.
+India has been the 2nd largest tea producing country with a volume of approximately 1 million tonnes per year and around ⅕ of all global production.

 An interesting fact is that despite the immense volume produced, almost everything is consumed within the country itself.
 That makes India the world’s largest black tea consumer.
-On the other hand, considering the consumption of tea per capita, Turkey takes the first place.
+But, considering the consumption of tea per capita, Turkey takes first place.

 Origin of tea and its variations